vtexdocs/dev-portal-content/docs/guides/vtex-io/Storefront-Guides/concepts-1/vtex-io-documentation-creating-a-new-custom-page.md

 ![custom-pages-pages](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/vtex-io-documentation-creating-a-new-custom-page-1.png)

-Notice that a template only sets the page layout, hence any new template becomes available to be set on any page that accepts templates of the same type as the page itself.
+Notice that a template only sets the page layout.
+Hence, any new template can be set on any page that accepts templates of the same type as the page itself.

 > ℹ️ When editing any content using the CMS section, it's always good to make your changes in a production workspace.
 Therefore, make sure you are not creating your new custom page in the store's master workspace.